gracenolan/gracenolan.github.io/_posts/2014-12-7-Introductions.md

 My writing style is more like a diary than formal, how-to articles.
 I hope that by adding this personal touch, my posts will be more interesting for you as well as me.

-Here's that list of things that I promised.
-It is of the things I am thinking of writing about:
+Here's that list of things that I promised:

 - The creation of the Computer Science Student Society at Waikato Uni
 - Learning Android for location aware music application (and working with shitty research software)